AndrewWargo/RPG_06_03/README.md

 A) Protagonist - herolike subclass of Character -

    The Protagonist re-evaluates character's attributes along with a new attribute, name.

    The Protagonist can "specialize" and "normalize" which will evaluate the protagonist's defense and attackRatings.
 The getName will return the name of the protagonist.

    The toString will display all attributes that (look here for revisions) the protagonist has.

+   Subclasses (Different protagonist/hero classes):
-i) Knight - Knightlike subclass of Protagonist -
+    i)   Knight - Increased defense
-Sets defense.

-ii) Mage - magelike subclass of Protagonist -
+    ii)  Mage - Increased attackRating

-Sets attackRating
+    iii) Warrior - Increased strength

-iii) Warrior - warriorlike subclass of Protagonist - Sets strength
+B) Monster - Enemies of Protagonist; subclass of Character -

+     Monster sets new values for each attribute in Character.

+   Methods:
+     ~Currently none

+   Subclasses:
+     i)   Goblin - Increased strength

+     ii)  Skeleton - Increased defense

+     iii) Zombie - Increased HP